MCB INVESTOR NEWS: ROSEN, TOP RANKED GLOBAL COUNSEL, Encourages Metropolitan Bank Holding Corp. Investors to Inquire About Securities Class Action Investigation – MCB

-/EIN News/ -- NEW YORK, April 19, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of Metropolitan Bank Holding Corp.
-(NYSE: MCB), the holding company for Metropolitan Commercial Bank, resulting from allegations that MCB may have issued materially misleading business information to the investing public.
+NEW YORK, April 19, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of Metropolitan Bank Holding Corp.
+MCB, the holding company for Metropolitan Commercial Bank, resulting from allegations that MCB may have issued materially misleading business information to the investing public.

 SO WHAT: If you purchased MCB securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.